talJoffeExelate/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 will then be moved into the destination directory, retaining that directory tree.

-That is, a if the task working dir is `dest/__pending/app1/task1/`, all files under `dest/__pending/app1/task1/part-0000/` must end up under the path `dest/part-0000/`.
+That is, a if the task working dir is `dest/__magic/app1/task1/`, all files under `dest/__magic/app1/task1/part-0000/` must end up under the path `dest/part-0000/`.

 This behavior is relied upon for the writing of intermediate map data in an MR job.

-This means it is not simply enough to strip off all elements of under `__pending`, it is critical to determine the base path.
+This means it is not simply enough to strip off all elements of under `__magic`, it is critical to determine the base path.

 Proposed: use the special name `__base` as a marker of the base element for